SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Extra

-21.Thw ban zoos (lame?)

-22.Thw mandate a youth quota in parliament DONE
+22.Thw mandate a youth quota in parliament

-23.Thw ban private education DONE
+23.Thw ban private education

-24.Tho the further development of artificial intelligence DONE
+24.Tho the further development of artificial intelligence

-25.Thw pay gangs for decreased violence in areas of their control DONE
+25.Thw pay gangs for decreased violence in areas of their control

-26. Assuming it could be done peacefully, THW replace all existing governments with 1 global government

-27. THW ban all arranged marriages DONE
+27. THW ban all arranged marriages

-28. THR the glorification of geniuses DONE
+28. THR the glorification of geniuses

 29. TH prefers a religion which preaches that one's fate in the world is predetermined rather than one that preaches that one's choice influences it (idk about this one)

-30. This House Opposes the rise of the Situationship

-A "situationship" is a term used to describe a romantic or intimate relationship that lacks clear definitions or commitment.
-Situationships are characterized by emotional intimacy, spending time together, and often involve a sexual component.
-However, people in a situationship do not set clear boundaries for their relationship or place it in a category.
-DONE

-31. This house supports the narrative that romantic love should happen accidentally

-32. This house believes that capitalism is detrimental to social justice DONT DEBATE THIS DONE

-33. This House believes that the right to privacy is more important than the freedom of the press DONT DO THIS

 34. This house supports the trend of adult children going no contact with their parents.
 DONE